ppasupat/web-entity-extractor-ACL2014/README.md

 To train and test on the demo dataset using the default features, run

+    ./download-depenencies dataset_demo
     ./open-sempre @mode=main @data=demo @feat=test

 For the OpenWeb dataset, make sure the system has enough RAM (~40GB recommended) and run

+    ./download-depenencies dataset_openweb
     ./open-sempre @memsize=high @mode=main @data=dev @feat=test -numThreads 0 -fold 3

 The flag `-numThreads 0` uses all CPUs available, while `-fold 3` runs the system on 3 random splits of the dataset.
+Note that the system may take a long time on the first run to cache all linguistic data.

 ## Interactive Mode